abanoubha/img-dl/README.md

 Images Download Tool written in Go

 # Download All Images From Spicific webpage

+steps to test the idea :
-- cURL the webpage
+1. cURL the webpage
-- get the links of all Images
+2. get the links of all Images
-- download all images into a known directory (locally)
+3. download all images into a known directory (locally)

-LET'S TEST THE IDEA MANUALLY
+Notes :

-regex for all jpg and png files: [a-zA-Z0-9/_.:-]+.(jpg|png)
+- regex for all jpg and png files: `[a-zA-Z0-9/_.:-]+.(jpg|png)`

-get all image files into array, then loop for download 'em all
+- get all image files into array, then loop for download them all
-_note_: if the file starts with // then replace it with https://
+- if the file starts with `//` then replace it with `https://` or add `http:` before `//`.

-LET'S IMPLEMET THIS IDEA IN GO
-!
-D O N E !

 # Download All Images From a Specific website
 I will develop it further to download all images from a website url by crawling its webpages.